oracle-livelabs/oci/security-experience/ocw-first-experience-end/ocw-first-experience-end.md

     ![Log out](images/admin-sign-out.png "Log out")

-9. Log in as SECASSESSMENT, with the provided password supplied by the trainers:
+9. Now you can log in as SECASSESSMENT, with the provided password supplied by the trainers:

     ![Log in as SECASSESSMENT](images/database-actions-login.png "Log in as SECASSESSMENT")